DiriectorDoc/Doc-Bot/README.md

     !colour colours

 Using this parameter for `!colour` is identical to entering one of the [help](#help) arguments.

+## !notify
+Using this command will give the user the **@Stream notifs** role.
+This role is used by Streamcord bot to notify thoes who whish to be notified.

+To remove yourself from having this role, simply use `!notify` again and the role will be removed.

 ## !request
 Sends a request to the admin depending on the type of request.